>Date: Sat Oct 17 14:32:11 1998

 theory of gravity because it is over 200 years old either.

-Yet, no matter how many times I've successfully defended my
+Yet, no matter how many times I've successfully

 equation and its LETS prototype, not one economist has had the